cdktf/cdktf-provider-newrelic/docs/nrqlAlertCondition.python.md

 Must be a factor of `aggregation_window` and less than the aggregation window.
 If `aggregation_window` is less than or equal to 3600 seconds, it should be greater or equal to 30 seconds.
 If `aggregation_window` is greater than 3600 seconds but less than 7200 seconds, it should be greater or equal to `aggregation_window / 120`.
 If `aggregation_window` is greater than 7200 seconds, it should be greater or equal to `aggregation_window / 24

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/newrelic/newrelic/3.73.0/docs/resources/nrql_alert_condition#slide_by NrqlAlertCondition#slide_by}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/newrelic/newrelic/3.74.0/docs/resources/nrql_alert_condition#slide_by NrqlAlertCondition#slide_by}

+---

+##### `target_entity`<sup>Optional</sup> <a name="target_entity" id="@cdktf/provider-newrelic.nrqlAlertCondition.NrqlAlertCondition.Initializer.parameter.targetEntity"></a>

+- *Type:* str

+BETA PREVIEW: the `target_entity` field is in limited release and only enabled for preview on a per-account basis.

+* The GUID of the entity explicitly targeted by the condition.
+Issues triggered by this condition will affect the health status of this entity instead of having the affected entity detected automatically

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/newrelic/newrelic/3.74.0/docs/resources/nrql_alert_condition#target_entity NrqlAlertCondition#target_entity}

 ---